zennbrown/GAS-react/README.md

 ## Usage

-- Once gas-react is installed and initialized, run `npm run build` to create your gas bundle
+- Once gas-react is installed and initialized, run `npm run bundle` to create your gas bundle

 ```shell
 $ npm run bundle